dskrypa/cli_command_parser/_src/subcommands.rst

   lower-case (snake_case) name of the subcommand class is used.
 I.e., if the class is called ``Foo``, then the automatically generated choice value will be ``foo``.
 If the class is called ``FooBar``, then the choice will be ``foo_bar``.
+:choices: If multiple choices should be supported as aliases for selecting a given target subcommand, they can be provided via ``choices`` instead of ``choice``.
 :help: The help text to display for the subcommand when viewing the parent Command's help text.